Budlee/oauth2-workshop/README.md

 ![Abstract protocol image](images/abstract-protocol.png)
 Taken from https://www.rfc-editor.org/rfc/rfc6749#section-1.2

-Let us look at the story of accessing GMail contacts from linkedin.
+Let us look at the story of accessing GMail contacts from Linkedin.

 <ol type="A">
   <li>The Client (LinkedIn) asks the Resource Owner (User) if they can access their GMail contacts, this is the authorization request.</li>